 However, this is just an indication, and the same may not hold true across different industries or price levels.
-For example, some higher value purchases may require more consideration by shoppers, and sending within an hour may be too soon.
+For example, products with a higher average order value may require more consideration by shoppers, and sending within an hour may be too soon.

 The only reliable answer is to test different send times to find the one which performs best for your target customers.